Blog

 • Sole traders

-• Often fewer business documents required
+• Fewer business documents may be required

-Better alternatives to using business credit personally
+Better alternatives to using business credit for personal expenses

 Personal line of credit